Summer Term Program

 Founded in 1990, the campus offers courses in social sciences, humanities, communication and information technologies as well as in health and life sciences.

 Why choose this program?

-- Courses can be taken in English, Spanish, or Catalan
+- Content courses can be taken in English or Spanish

 - Beginner to Advanced levels of Spanish

 - 4-week program